 Homemade Raw Milk Ice Cream

-Since we get our raw milk through our herd share, we often end up with lots of extra milk.
-If you have a family cow you might wonder what to do with the gallons of milk every week.
-Or you might just be looking for a healthy food recipe recipe for the summer that is so much better than store-bought ice cream.
-No matter the reason, I am sure you will love this easy recipe as much as we do!
+We get raw milk through a herd share, and we often end up with extra milk.
+If you have a family cow, this is a great way to use your extra gallons of milk every week.
+Or you might just be looking for a healthy frozen dessert recipe for the summer.
+I can assure you that this tastes so much better than store-bought ice cream!

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 You can read my full disclosure.